Frequently Asked Questions

 Invoices from the Office of Public Information Requests will be sent to the email you provide on your request form, so please monitor your email for these outreaches from the office.

-Checks should be made payable to Department of Administration with your case number identified on the check and include a copy of the invoice.
+Payment can be made by check.
+Checks are to be made payable to Department of Administration with your case number identified that was assigned at the filing of your request clearly noted on the check, include a copy of the invoice.
 Payment should be mailed to:

 Department of Administration